 –> MSHR, an artistic collective that explores systems composed of sound, light, sculpture, software and circuits.
 They will premiere “Material Sentience Habitat Ring”, a poetic simulation of reality, created digitally and reflected via software and our consciousness.

-–> Claudia Maté, a digital artist who combines the internet and interactive 3D technology to generate her particular aesthetic, will present “Life Subscription”, a film that explores digital life after death through the eternal condemnation of a parasite installed in our minds.
+–> Claudia Maté, a digital artist who combines the internet and interactive 3D technology to generate her particular aesthetic, will present “Down the Shining Hole”, a film that explores digital life after death through the eternal condemnation of a parasite installed in our minds.

 –> Sevi Domochevsky, 3D artist, video game designer, digital lighting expert, musician and animation director, will present “Gehenna 4.1”, a surreal and frenetic journey that tells the story of an inhabitant of Gehenna, a digital hell where the impure parts of human souls are distilled once their consciousness fades from the physical plane.